Kitware/ParaView/CONTRIBUTING.md

    **Assignee**, **Milestone**, or **Labels**.
 These get set by members of the development team.
-4. If developers need more information on an issue, they will add the `triage:needinfo` label as add a comment for the reporter soliciting more information.
+4. If developers need more information on an issue, they will add the `triage:needinfo` label and add a comment for the reporter soliciting more information.
 Once the reporter has provided the necessary information, he/she should remove the `triage:needinfo` label from the issue to notify the development team.